 They say it’s the most wonderful time of the year, and when you have little ones to enjoy the festive season with, it’s definitely true!
 However, in the run up to Christmas, it can be difficult to actually enjoy the festivities and celebrations, especially when you have so much to plan, organise and get ready for.
-From school nativities to office parties, incoming relatives, gifts to think of and buy as well as food and decorations…the list of things to do is seemingly endless.
+From school nativities to office parties, incoming relatives, christmas gift hampers to think of and buy as well as food and decorations.…the list of things to do is seemingly endless.
 No wonder we’re too shattered to enjoy ourselves!

 With this in mind, I’ve put together a simple guide full of tips to help you enjoy the festive season with your children, without getting burnt out in the process.

 It’s a lot easier than it sounds.
 Start making lists for everything you need to remember, from Christmas card names and addresses to the gift list for all your family, get them printed off – check out these hp ink cartridges from printerinks.com if your ink is running low – and keep them to hand so you tick things off as you go!
 You may find that once you have everything written down that it’s much more manageable and hopefully not as overwhelming.

 The pressure of the goodwill season gets to us all, whether that’s helping out at the School Christmas Fayre or baking endless batches of cakes and buns for a festive charity event.
 But before you accept any more tasks, ask yourself if you really can dedicate time to it or if accepting will make you more stressed.
 Opt to make happy memories over the festive period rather than stressful ones.
 A simple answer of “I can’t commit to anything else at the moment”, or “I can’t help right now” will help others to manage their own expectations.
 Don’t allow others to pile more pressure on you; your mental health will benefit if you don’t!